ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 ## Back to the Cluster configuration

-Event Streams cluster can be configured with Yaml and you can review the following cluster definition to explain some of the major properties
+Event Streams cluster can be configured with Yaml and you can review the following cluster definition to explain some of the major properties:
 [EDA GitOps Catalog - example of production cluster.yaml](https://github.com/ibm-cloud-architecture/eda-gitops-catalog/blob/main/cp4i-operators/event-streams/operands/prod-small/eventstreams-prod.yaml):

 | Property | Description |